About Us

 Our Motto

-One RSL—working together, delivering locally.
+One RSL – working together, delivering locally.

 Our Mission

-RSL NSW is a charity registered with and regulated by the Australian Charities and Not-for-profits Commission (ACNC).
+RSL NSW and its sub-Branches are charities registered with and regulated by the Australian Charities and Not-for-profits Commission (ACNC).
+Find out more about what we do.

 Administration & Governance

 RSL NSW is committed to strong and ethical governance in accordance with best practice standards.
 Read more about the administration of RSL NSW as well as our corporate governance including information on our Board of Directors.
+You can find historical Annual Reports here.

 Membership